BuyMyMojo/trans-info.aria.coffee/content/index.md

 Feel free to email me at transinfo@aria.coffee with info I missed relating to this website!
 If you have GitHub knowledge you may also open a PR directing on the [GitHub](https://github.com/BuyMyMojo/trans-info.aria.coffee).

+If you want to talk securely about anything message me on Signal!
+My username is `BuyMyMojo.69`

 Otherwise you can contact me anywhere I mention on my [personal website](https://aria.coffee/).